CLID: Controlled-Length Image Descriptions with Limited Data: Experimental results

 {\bf Datasets.} We use {\em MS-COCO Caption}~\cite{chen2015microsoft}, which is the most common captioning dataset in general, and the only dataset used in a previous length-control work~\cite{deng2020length}.
 It contains $5$ captions per image, with $113,287$ training images, $5000$ validation images and $5000$ testing images, according to the widely-used Karpathy's split~\cite{karpathy2015deep}.
 As seen in Table~\ref{tab:control_precision}, Level 2 contains the majority of the captions ($87\%$).
 There are hardly any longer captions and no captions in level $7$.

 The {\em Visual Genome (VG)}~\cite{krishna2017visual} dataset contains scene graphs for images.
 Its intersection with MS-COCO is around $50\%$.
-For the other MS-COCO images, we use a scene graph generator~\cite{han2021image,zhang2019graphical}.
+For the other MS-COCO images, we use a scene graph generator~\cite{han2021image}.

+{\em Flickr-30k}~\cite{plummer2015flickr30k} is evaluated in the supplementary material.
+For this dataset, we utilize only automatically generated scene graphs.

-{\bf Evaluation metrics.} In addition to checking whether a caption meets the length constraint, we measure its quality.
-We use the {\em control precision} metric~\cite{deng2020length} to measure the percentage of captions of the desired length.
-There are several possible metrics for captioning quality that calculate the similarity between a generated caption and a ground truth caption, including BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, CIDEr~\cite{vedantam2015cider}, and SPICE~\cite{anderson2016spice}.
+{\bf Evaluation metrics.} In addition to checking whether a description meets the length constraint, we measure its quality.
+We use the {\em control precision} metric~\cite{deng2020length} to measure the percentage of descriptions of the desired length.
+There are several possible NLP metrics for measuring quality that calculate the similarity between a generated description and the ground truth, including BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, CIDEr~\cite{vedantam2015cider}, and SPICE~\cite{anderson2016spice}.
 As in~\cite{deng2020length}, we focus on SPICE, which is more robust to caption length and has a high correlation with human judgement.